barryclark/jekyll-now/_posts/2022-03-11-Express-Sequelize-Jest.md

 ## Thank you's and Sources

 At the beginning of this walkthrough I wanted to state my sources and how this article has been put together.
-As always in the open source world nothing is brand new and everything is iteritive, in this case this walkthrough is an amalgamation of tutorials and articles I found online that helped me build this code from scratch.
+As always in the open source world nothing is brand new and everything is iterative, in this case this walkthrough is an amalgamation of tutorials and articles I found online that helped me build this code from scratch.
 So thanks to these guys and definitely check their work out if you can.

 * [Djamware RESTful API video](https://www.youtube.com/watch?v=oWSN9AQK1RM&t=852s)
 * [Muhammad Lufty's article on Jest and Supertest](https://dev.to/mhmdlotfy96/testing-nodejs-express-api-with-jest-and-supertest-1bk0)

 ## Pre-requisites

-I will include the versions of the installed software as I write, you should be able to complete the steps on newer versions but be aware that commands/syntax and compatability may change
+I will include the versions of the installed software as I write, you should be able to complete the steps on newer versions but be aware that commands/syntax and compatibility may change

 * Installed Node.JS and NPM - [Installation](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) (Node v16.14.0 & npm 8.3.1)
 * Docker - [Installation](https://docs.docker.com/get-docker/) (Docker 20.10.11)